Schiaparelli EDM: Computing

 The Schiaparelli lander has two main computers, one is called the Central Terminal & Power Unit (CTPU) and housed in a warm box on top, and the other computer is called the Remote Terminal & Power Unit (RTPU) and is on the underside of the lander.
 Overall, the CTPU handles surface operations and the RTPU handles entry and descent, and is actually destroyed on final landing with surface because it is on the underside.
 When the Trace Gas Orbiter and Entry Demonstrator Module are connected, the RTPU handles the interface and sends power from the orbiter to the module.
 When it disconnects from the orbiter, then it must run off its internal batteries.
 The CTPU uses a LEON central processor based on Sun Microsystems' RISC-based SPARC processor architecture, and also has RAM, PROM, and a timer.
 The CTPU also handles data sent to the UHF radio communication system.
 When the lander disconnects from the orbiter, it spends most of its time in a low-power hibernation mode while it coasts through space before entering the Martian atmosphere.
 The lander must coast through space for about 3 days by itself before landing, meanwhile the orbiter has to do a Mars orbit insertion.
 The DECA descent camera data is not downloaded to the computer for relay to Earth until after landing, and it is not transmitted during descent.

 Parachute

+A disk-band-gap parachute was deployed by a pyrotechnic mortar.
+The full-scale 12m diameter canopy was tested by Vorticity in the largest wind tunnel in the world, located at NASA Ames, as part of its development..